 The Nova also comes with a white belt, which isn't always the case with gis.
 Admittedly, it is a pretty thin belt, so lower quality than the white belt that comes with the Gorilla ripstop, but still better than the Gracie Barra belts (which are the flimsiest I've seen to date).
 Regardless, it is more than capable of holding your gi closed for a couple of years, which is all you need from a white belt.
 Bought on their own, the average belt can range from anywhere between £5 to £20 (top of the range belts, like Kataaro and Eosin, are of course much more).
 If you're a beginner buying your first gi, it is therefore worth factoring that into your price considerations.

 This looks to be an excellent choice for a beginner.
 It is slightly more expensive than the judogi I would normally recommend, but only slightly.
 For that extra £20, you get a better fit, smoother fabric and lighter weight.
 It's also a potentially good option if you're looking for a travel gi, but can't afford a ripstop gi (I'm only aware of Grab & Pull who do that in the UK, which costs something between £70-80).
-It comes in either white or blue, available to buy from here for a little under $90 (or just over £50 in the UK).
+It comes in either white or blue, available to buy from here for a little under $90 (or just over £50 in the UK, from the Tatami website).